-- According to the report by United Nations Entity for Gender Equality and Empowerment of Women 2013, the cost of Violence against Women (VAW), in relation to children can be estimated in terms of - Non-economic costs, which include the emotional cost to the victim and family, the long-term impacts on children and damage to social values. - Social multiplier effects, which are the impact of VAW on interpersonal relations and quality of life.
+- According to the report by United Nations Entity for Gender Equality and Empowerment of Women 2013, the cost of Violence against Women (VAW), Empowerment of women can be estimated in terms of in relation to children can be estimated in terms of - Non-economic costs, which include the emotional cost to the victim and family, the long-term impacts on children and damage to social values, Social multiplier effects, which are the impact of VAW on interpersonal relations - Social multiplier effects, which are the impactor of the personal relations and quality of life.
 These include the effect on children of witnessing VAW, reduced quality of life and reduced participation in democratic processes.
 (UN Entity for Gender Equality, 2013).